 One of the many fun things for me, about establishing this think tank—alongside folks like Jerome McGann, Steve Ramsay, Johanna Drucker, Geoffrey Rockwell, Andrea Laue, Worthy Martin, and a few others—was that I got to name it!
 Sometimes you do, if you’re the one building the website.
 (Or at least, you used to.)
 The name I suggested was the Speculative Computing Lab—SpecLab, for short.
 I was so enamored with the idea—the metaphor, really, of speculative computing—that it also became the title of my dissertation.
 Let me tell you why, and explain why I tell this story on a panel about the future of DH centers.

 Speculative computing is a computer science and software engineering practice that deliberately embraces inefficiency in order to foster what we might think of as a novel sort of intellectual responsiveness.
-It involves spinning up lots of processes, licensing the machine to perform lots of calculations, pretty much “on spec”—calculations that, importantly, have not been specifically requested by the user nor directly, precisely implied as a need, by the conditions of the system she’s operating.
+It involves spinning up lots of processes, licensing the machine to perform lots of calculations, pretty much “on spec”—calculations that, importantly, have neither been specifically requested by the user nor directly implied as a need by the conditions of the system she’s operating.
 The idea is not to optimize and reduce the number of processes you’re running—not to increase your system’s hard-nosed productivity.
 These calculations may never be called for and used in a practical way.
 But if they’re needed, if odd questions are asked and unanticipated results are sought—if you decide to go in an unexpected direction, or to play out several conjectures at once—boy, are they ready.
 So, speculative computing is predictive, but only in the loosest sense.